Bruno Fernandes: Udinese and Sampdoria (2013–2017)

 In summer 2013, Serie A clubs Inter Milan and Juventus wanted to sign him, but instead, Fernandes decided to sign for Udinese in a co-ownership deal, which promised him first-team opportunities.
 He made his debut in Serie A on 3 November, coming on as a second-half substitute in a 0–3 home loss against Inter Milan.
 Fernandes scored his first league goal on 7 December, in a 3–3 draw at Napoli.
-He scored again in the second match between the sides in a 1–1 draw.
+He scored again in the second match between the sides, a 1–1 draw.

 On 16 August 2016, Fernandes moved to Sampdoria on loan with an obligation to be signed permanently.
 He made his league debut twelve days later, playing six minutes in a 2–1 home win over Atalanta.
 Fernandes scored his first goal for his new team on 26 September, in a 1–2 away loss to Cagliari.
 He scored five goals in 33 Serie A appearances during the campaign, helping them to finish in tenth position.